Table of Contents

 We've tested and selected the best beard trimmer for comfort, ease of use and precision, so you don't have to spend unnecessary money on a trimmer that doesn't meet your expectations.

-While it's technically easy to grow a beard without taking care of it in any way, if you let nature take its course without intervention, you're more than likely to end up with a messy mess.
-You owe it to your face to take matters into your own hands and it's thankfully simple process.
+While it's technically easy to grow a beard without taking care of it in any way, you're more than likely to end up with an untidy mess if you let nature take its course without intervention.
+You owe yours face to take matters into one's own hands and it is thankfully a simple process.

 It seems like a daunting task, but it's pretty easy and even fun to maintain your facial hair so that it looks good all the time - as long as you have the right tools for the job, so to speak.

 In addition to using the right shampoo and/or beard oil, a quality trimmer is one of the most important weapons in your arsenal to tame your facial hair.
 Whether you're looking for a sturdy yet simple five-hour beard or a longer beard that makes a bold statement, there's one out there to suit you.

 There are many options to choose from, so we've listed the best beard trimmers to make your decision easier.

 Is a saw trimmer with a power cord better?

 Usually, corded beard trimmers are more powerful, which is why hairdressers still use them often hair.
 The downside, of course, is that they take up more space and limit how comfortably you can move.
-Almost all beard trimmers today are cordless and with good reason - they're much more convenient and more than powerful enough to get the job done between charges.
+Almost all beard trimmers today are cordless and for good reason – they're much more convenient and more than powerful enough to get the job done between charges.